jonrosenblum/Crypto-Exchange/README.md

 - React: Frontend framework for building user interfaces.

 ## Contributing

 Contributions to CryptoX are welcome!
-If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.
-Before contributing, please read our [contribution guidelines](CONTRIBUTING.md).
+If you find bugs or have feature suggestions, please open an issue or submit a pull request.
+Read our [contribution guidelines](CONTRIBUTING.md) before contributing.

 ## License